-Our engineers have been the industry’s trusted advisors on motors for over 50 years.
-Our knowledgeable staff will give you all the tools to choose either driving your motor with variable speed or variable frequency, giving the advantages of each option.
-This will strategically produce the total system, by choosing the unique motor, size, and output that will meet your application needs.
+Our engineers have been the industry’s trusted advisors on motors for 60 years.
+Our knowledgeable staff will give you all the tools to choose either driving your motor with variable speed (VSD) or variable frequency (VFD), giving the advantages of each option.

 - Can be designed and manufactured to meet a variety of demanding application conditions